liuzihe02/csapp/C1/notes.md

 ### Files

-A *file* is a sequence of bytes, nothing more and nothing less.
+A *file* is a sequence of bytes.
 Every I/O device, including disks, keyboards, displays, and even networks, is modeled as a file.
 All input and output in the system is performed by reading and writing files, using a small set of system calls known as *Unix I/O*.

-## Systems Communicate With Other Systems Using Networks

-![Figure 1.15 Using telnet to run hello remotely over a network.]

-## Summary

-A computer system consists of hardware and systems software that cooperate to run application programs.
-Information inside the computer is represented as groups of bits that are interpreted in different ways, depending on the context.
-Programs are translated by other programs into different forms, beginning as ASCII text and then translated by compilers and linkers into binary executable ﬁles.

-Processors read and interpret binary instructions that are stored in main memory.
-Since computers spend most of their time copying data between memory, I/O devices, and the CPU registers, the storage devices in a system are arranged in a hierarchy, with the CPU registers at the top, followed by multiple levels of hardware cache memories, DRAM main memory, and disk storage.
-Storage devices that are higher in the hierarchy are faster and more costly per bit than those lower in the hierarchy.
-Storage devices that are higher in the hierarchy serve as caches for devices that are lower in the hierarchy.
-Programmers can optimize the performance of their C programs by understanding and exploiting the memory hierarchy.

-The operating system kernel serves as an intermediary between the applica-tion and the hardware.
-It provides three fundamental abstractions: (1) Files are abstractions for I/O devices.
-(2) Virtual memory is an abstraction for both main memory and disks.
-(3) Processes are abstractions for the processor, main memory, and I/O devices.

-Finally, networks provide ways for computer systems to communicate with one another.
-From the viewpoint of a particular system, the network is just another I/O device.